reyqune/Baldur-s-Gate-3-Enhanced-Edition/README.md

 To install the mod list, complete the following steps.

- 1. Open Wabbajack and click `Browse Modlists`
+ 1. Open Wabbajack and click `Browse mod lists`
- 2. Tick on the `Show Unofficial Lists` box and pick the **Baldur's Gate 3** option from the game filter drop-down box (or use the search bar to find the modlist)
+ 2. Tick on the `Show Unofficial Lists` box and pick the **Baldur's Gate 3** option from the game filter drop-down box (or use the search bar to find the mod list)
  3. Press the download arrow on the the mod list UI card and wait for it to download
- 4. Set the `Modlist Installation Location` to a folder such as `C:\modlist`.
+ 4. Set the `mod list Installation Location` to a folder such as `C:\modlist`.
     > - **DO NOT place it in Program Files, User folders (such as Desktop, Documents, Downloads, OneDrive, etc.), or in your Skyrim's Steam folder**
     > - The `Resource Download Location` does not need to be on an SSD, but it makes installing faster.
 You can set this location to an HDD for the sake of saving space.
  5. Press the play arrow to begin.